kmillard84/AzureMLHackathon/01_Exercise_1_-_Building_a_Machine_Learning_Model.md

 Duration: 90 mins

 Synopsis: In this exercise, attendees will implement a classification experiment.
-They will load the training data from their local machine into a dataset.
-Then they will explore the data to identify the primary components they should use for prediction, and use two different algorithms for predicting the classification.
-They will evaluate the performance of both and algorithms choose the algorithm that performs best.
+You will load the training data from your local machine into a dataset, then explore the data to identify the primary components you should use for prediction.
+You will use three different algorithms for predicting the classification and you will evaluate the performance of each to choose the algorithm that performs best.
 The model selected will be exposed as a web service that is integrated with the sample web app.

 This exercise has 8 tasks: